ART. 2: ACCEPTANCE OF THE RULES AND ETHICS

 Each participant who abandons one or more items of personal equipment must report this to a bivouac steward.
 Any participant who is unable to justify the absence of one or more items of equipment during a check will be penalised (see ART.
 27).

-During a control, the participant who cannot present his meals for September 27: lunch, dinner - September 28 and 29: breakfast, lunch, dinner - September 30: breakfast, lunch will be penalised by a 2-hour penalty (see ART.
+During a control, the participant who cannot present his meals for the race days, will be penalised by a 2-hour penalty (see ART.
 27).

 In case of loss or damage of an identification mark provided by the organisation, it is imperative to inform a race steward as soon as possible, otherwise a penalty will be applied.
 The absence of an identification mark or failure to respect the location of the chest and back numbers may result in the participant being disqualified (see ART.
 8, 9 and 27).
 The falsification of an identification mark will result in the immediate disqualification of the participant (see ART.
 27).